-- Snacks provided for children and staff will be tooth friendly. - We avoid all food containing added sugar - Food will be provided or supervised by staff only, in accordance with nursery oral health and food policies.
+- Any snacks provided by the school for children and staff will be tooth friendly. - We promote food that does not contain added sugar - Food will be provided or supervised by staff only, in accordance with nursery oral health and food policies.